Ruud Gullit: AC Milan

 In 1990–91, Milan's pursuit of a third consecutive European Cup was cut short by Marseille at the quarter-final stage.
 Having drawn the first leg at the San Siro, Milan trailed to a Chris Waddle goal with little time remaining when the floodlights went out.
 After a short delay the lighting was restored, but Milan had returned to their dressing room and refused to return to complete the game.
 UEFA awarded Marseille a 3–0 victory and expelled Milan from all European competitions for the following season.

 While Milan continued their domestic dominance by winning the scudetto in both 1991–92 (a season in which they went undefeated) and 1992–93, Gullit's position became an increasingly peripheral one under new coach Fabio Capello.
 This was demonstrated by his omission from the 1993 Champions League final in which Milan lost to Marseille, as under the UEFA rules clubs were only allowed to field three foreigners, which was later abolished after the decision of the Bosman ruling.
+Gullit: "After my injury, I was not the Ruud Gullit anymore what I was before.
+I had to adjust myself to a different way of playing football, because of the injury and because I was that much out of the game.
+I had to adapt my game, but I could deal with it.
+But of course, the role at Milan was less important than before, because at that moment the rotation system was introduced.
+So we were only allowed to have three foreigners.
+So sometimes you couldn't play.
+So that was also hard.
+When you are used to playing most of the games and all of a sudden you have to rest, so that was hard.”.

 Torino was interested in signing him, with the chairman claiming that an agreement with Milan was likely.
 Bayern Munich was also in talks with Gullit, but fell through.
 Instead, Gullit was loaned to Sampdoria.

 Sampdoria

 In 1993, Gullit moved to Sampdoria and led them to victory in the Coppa Italia in the 1993–94 season.
-He also scored the winner in a 3–2 victory over Milan.
-Gullit was briefly re-signed by Milan in 1994, but quickly returned to Sampdoria before the culmination of the 1994–95 season.
-During his time, he served under manager Sven-Göran Eriksson and the two had a strong understanding and mutual respect.
-In his brief time at Sampdoria, he scored 15 goals.
+He also scored the winner in a 3–2 victory over Milan, one of 15 goals he scored during the league campaign.
+He returned to Milan and scored in the season-opening 1994 Supercoppa Italiana against Sampdoria, but soon returned to the Genoese club before the midway point of the 1994–95 season, with Alessandro Melli being loaned in the opposite direction as part of the deal.
+During his time with Sampdoria, Gullit served under future England national team manager Sven-Göran Eriksson and the two had a strong understanding and mutual respect.